 Some of the themes out there look pretty snazzy, right?
 Okay, but if it’s too dark, or too convoluted it isn’t going to be fun for visitors to look at, is it?

 The key is to pick something that stands out enough to get you noticed but not so much that it becomes obvious you have never designed a web page before.

 Choose your branding and color scheme

 Rule one: choose a light background and colors that complement each other.
 You want it to look good, yes, but you want people to be able to read the content easily too.

-Rule two: whether you are a small business or a blogger, you need branding.
+Rule two: whether you are an established brand, small business website or a blogger, you need branding.
 Choose colors and choose fonts and be consistent with them.

 5. How will you keep your website secure?

 If you use a website builder security will be managed for you.